zbmed/damalos/docs/submission.md

 # Submission process

 This year DaMaLOS welcomes submissions in the form of long (up to 12 pages) and short (up to 6 pages) research papers, research objects (up to 3 pages), position papers (up to 6 pages), demos (up to 3 pages), posters (up to 3 pages).
+References are not counted withing the page limit.

 Accepted papers will go to the proceedings of the workshop and will be publicly available under CC-by 4.0 license at [PUBLISSO FRL](https://repository.publisso.de/){:target="_blank"} indexed by [LIVIVO](https://www.livivo.de/) and [DBLP](https://dblp.org/search?q=damalos).
 PUBLISSO mints DOIs and provides a fast publication process that will allow us to have the proceedings ready right after the conference, including slides.
 Accepted workshop papers aligned with Life Sciences or domain-agnostic will be later invited to submit an extended and improved version to the Journal of Biomedical Semantics ([JBMS](./jbms)).